Why Are Gold Prices Rising With Stocks and Cryptocurrency?

 Let's compare the US equity market size to the economy (GDP) over the past 120 years.
 Equity can be viewed as a form of perpetual debt.
 The data shows cycles of easy money and credit inflating equity bubbles, followed by currency debasement, which results in higher gold prices.
 The chart below illustrates the US equity market capitalization to GDP and the dollar gold price, suggesting a strategy of being overweight in gold.

 These cycles typically unfold as follows: when a bubble bursts, central banks ease monetary policy to stimulate the economy.
 Often, this overshoots and sets the stage for the next bubble.
 Fiat currency fuels these bubbles, leading to a cycle of bubbles and increasingly easier money.
-This pattern causes the currency's value to decline and the gold price to rise, resembling Exter’s pyramid where credit expands and the gold price increases.
+This pattern causes the currency's value to decline and the gold price to rise, drawing parallels to Pyramid Trading , where the expansion of credit drives up the gold price.
 Currently, the equity market relative to GDP is likely near its peak, indicating a potential significant rise in gold prices in the coming years.

 Practical Investment Options for Gold